kifah-s/Fundamentals_Of_Programming/Gammal_Tech Academy/Core_Courses/2_C++_Programming_Language/Les_27_C++_Classes_(OOP)/Exercises/README.md

 2 : Write a program and input two integers in main and pass them to default constructor of the class.
 Show the result of the addition of two numbers.

 3 : Create a class named Car with private attributes make and model, and public methods setMake(), setModel(), getMake(), and getModel().
-The setMake() and setModel() methods should take one parameter each and set the make and model attributes, while the getMake() and getModel() methods should return the make and model attributes, respectively.   solution.
+The setMake() and setModel() methods should take one parameter each and set the make and model attributes, while the getMake() and getModel() methods should return the make and model attributes, respectively.

 4 : Create a class named Person with private attributes name and age, and public methods setName(), setAge(), getName(), and getAge().
 The setName() and setAge() methods should take one parameter each and set the name and age attributes, while the getName() and getAge() methods should return the name and age attributes, respectively.